straumboi/Sample/README.md

 # Code Samples

-Three scripts that are a part of a Flask website built to help traders manage risk in derivitives trading.
-The first script **_oi_to_db_.py** downloads and formats open interest data (once a day on scheduler) for CME futures and stores it in a database for other apps to use.
+Three scripts are a part of a Flask website built to help traders manage risk in derivitives trading.
+The first script, **_oi_to_db_.py** downloads and formats open interest data (once a day on scheduler) for CME futures and stores it in a database for other apps to use.
 The next two scripts **_algo.py_** and **_summary.py_** are related to each other.
 The former is a tool to create and test trading logic for each contract while the latter summarizes these data files into categories to ensure that they are properly monitored.
 The main tools used are Python, Flask, Plotly Dash, SQLAlachemy, Celery.